MafaldaSFerreira/physalia_adaptation_course-2024/01_day1/Tutorial_day1.md

 When the job starts, you can check how it is going from the `gstacks.log` file (using `cat`, `less`, `more`, etc.)

->Note Model: marukilow (var_alpha: 0.01, gt_alpha: 0.05)
+Note Model: marukilow (var_alpha: 0.01, gt_alpha: 0.05).
 For most datasets, the authors recommend the default *marukilow* model, as it takes a Bayesian approach (incorporating information about allele frequencies of the population at each site) and works quite well.

 The *marukihigh* model can call more than two alleles per site, but it does not use a Bayesian approach.
 The *snp* model is the model by Hohenlohe and collaborators and it was the default model in Stacks v1.
 Below is Maruki + Lynch's paper to fully understand these models: